Home

 Customers have to provide their information, including routing and bank account numbers, and agree to be billed via ACH debit.
 They're willing to provide that authorization because they see it as a secure service that lets them pay automatically, usually via transfers from their checking or savings account, without needing credit cards or risking late fees.

 The benefits to a business are obvious.
-They can charge customers and receive recurring payments without waiting for the sender.
+They can charge customers and receive recurring payments directly from their bank accounts without waiting for the sender.
 Funds are debited and credited automatically and deposited in their account through timely payments of electronic funds.
 Companies can protect their income while reducing the potential expense of collecting late or missed payments.

 Examples of ACH debit